|

 must first be offered to the other Nile riparian countries. [xxvii] for

+desperately needed development projects in the Nile Basin.
 The Sudanese protest was quickly followed by a series of

 Egyptian declarations.
 Egyptian Foreign Minister Amir Moussa bluntly